 Plan Description - The Successor Agency participates in a public agency cost-sharing multiple-employer defined benefit pension plan (the Plan) administered by the California Public Employees' Retirement System (CalPERS).
-The Plan consists of a miscellaneous pool and a safety pool (referred to as "risk pools"), which are comprised of individual employer miscellaneous and safety rate plans, respectively.
 The Successor Agency is part of the miscellaneous pool.

-CalPERS is governed by the Board of Administration (the Board), which consists of 13 members; two elected by CalPERS members, one elected by active CalPERS public agency members, one elected by retired members of CalPERS, two appointed by the Governor, one public representative appointed jointly by Speaker of the Assembly and Senate Rules Committee and four ex officio members: State Treasurer, State Controller, Director of California Department of Human Resources and Designee of the State Personnel Board.
+CalPERS is governed by the Board of Administration (the Board), which consists of 13 members; two elected by CalPERS members, one elected by active State members, one elected by active CalPERS school members, one elected by active CalPERS public agency members, one elected by retired members of CalPERS, two appointed by the Governor, one public representative appointed jointly by Speaker of the Assembly and Senate Rules Committee and four ex officio members: State Treasurer, State Controller, Director of California Department of Human Resources and Designee of the State Personnel Board.
 The Board of Administration is responsible for the management and control of CalPERS, including the exclusive control of the administration and investment of the Plan.
 CalPERS acts as the common investment and administrative agency for the Plan.